cerebral-legacy/cerebral-website/content/get-started/10_using-paths.en.md

 What is happening here?
 Did you recognise the additional **[** and **]** Well whenever Cerebral encounters an Array in a Array  **[action1,[action2,action3],action4]** it will start the actions within that array in parallel, so after action1 finishes action2 & action3 are executed in parallel.
 And after those two guys finsihed action4 will be executed.Really cool!
 We can control flow now and even tell Cerebral to execute Actions/Operators in parallel by just using JS-Arrays and Objects.
 So by just reading the Signals one can get a good understanding what the application will do.
 And don't forget, there is also the debugger reflecting state-changes and even displaying the **Paths** which were chosen.

-Well, now give a little bit more love to our showToast(...) - Factory.
+As you maybe have recognised the *Loading Data for repo ...*-Message doesn't appear anymore.
+Well we should be able to explain that already.
+It is because we have introduced the additional *[* and *]* so everything inside this chain gets executed in parallel.
+That is also true for resetting our messages.
+So our message now basically gets set and resetted immediately.
+You may check the debugger to see this as well.
-A little issue we have with the current toast-method we are using: If we ouput a toast like "Getting Data..." and set it to 4 secs, but the server is really slow and it takes 20 secs, the message would disappear way too early.
+Another little issue with the current toast-method we are currently using: If we ouput "Loading Data..." and set it to 4 secs, but the server is really slow and it takes 20 secs, the message would disappear way too early.

-Let us fix that:
+Let us fix both issues by using the following code:

 ```js
 ...